Optimizing Trade Experience

 Challenge

-Users can buy by dollar amount or number of shares—but would a novice like Andy understand the difference?
+Users can buy by dollar amount or number of shares—but would a novice like Andy understand the difference or how it impacts his account?

-The UI currently uses a segmented toggle (“Amount” / “Shares”) tied to a separate input field.
-While functionally clear, it adds visual weight and introduces friction in an already sensitive moment.
+The current segmented toggle (“Amount” / “Shares”) is functionally clear, yet adds visual weight and friction at a sensitive decision point.

-How might we simplify the interface and clarify the difference—while making the experience more intuitive for first-time traders?
+How might we simplify the UI and clarify the distinction—while making the experience more intuitive for first-time traders?

 Solution 1 of 2: